odedindi/landpro/README.md

-in order to get into the admin control panel you gotta create a super user, from the terminal locate the land_pro container by running the command: docker ps copy the container id (it should look like: 5ce56d598053) enter in to the container with the commande docker exec -ti {containerID} bash and from within the container run the command python manage.py createsuperuser and follow the instructions
+in order to get into the admin control panel you gotta create a super user, from the terminal locate the land_pro container by running the command: docker ps copy the container id (it should look like: 5ce56d598053)
+* enter in to the container with the commande docker exec -ti {containerID} bash
+* from within the container run the command python manage.py createsuperuser and follow the instructions

 * if the container is up you should be able to access it via the browser at http://0.0.0.0:8000